Tag Archives: LGBTQ+

 Grade: A-

-BPM (Beats Per Minute) (2017) is a film that is both exhilarating and heartbreaking to watch.
-Churning out emotional reactions such as empathy and empowerment the film channels a potential life-saving cause.
+BPM (Beats Per Minute) (2017) is an exhilarating and heartbreaking film.
+It elicits emotional reactions such as empathy and empowerment and channels a potential life-saving cause.

 Of French language and shot documentary style, the film is not an easy watch as the viewer is transplanted back to the early 1990s when the AIDS epidemic was ravaging the world in general and the gay community specifically.

-A mixture of a community-oriented movement amidst a love story makes this project worthwhile viewing.
+A mixture of a community-oriented movement and a love story makes this project worthwhile viewing.

 The immediate focal point of the story is an impassioned and aggressive Paris-based chapter of ACT UP (AIDS Coalition to Unleash Power), a unified gay and lesbian organization intent on speeding up the French government’s response to the unwieldy AIDS epidemic.

-The group resorts to extreme public protests consisting of fake blood throwing and invading prominent pharmaceutical company meetings.
-They intend to get them to release trial results immediately instead of waiting until the next year.
+The group resorts to extreme public protests consisting of fake bloodthrowing and invading prominent pharmaceutical company meetings.
+They intend to get them to release trial results immediately instead of waiting until the following year.

-The various debates and infighting among the chapter are heavily featured.
+The various debates and infighting in the chapter are heavily featured.

-Despite being shot in the present day the film feels genuine with a 1990’s feel and flavor.
-The gray Parisian locales though gorgeous and picturesque also portray a hint of sadness and bleakness.
+Despite being shot in the present day, the film feels genuine, with a 1990s feel and flavor.
+Though gorgeous and picturesque, the gray Parisian locales also portray a hint of sadness and bleakness.

-As Sean gazes outside we sense his fear and anguish.
-Through this character, Campillo and Mangeot provide personal stories representing the plight of many during that time.
+As Sean gazes outside, we sense his fear and anguish.
+Through this character, Campillo and Mangeot provide personal stories that represent the plight of many at that time.

 A particularly racy scene erupts approximately halfway through the film as Sean and Nathan’s love story takes center stage.

-Foreign language films are not known for shying away from nudity or sexuality the way many American films do.
+Foreign-language films are not known for shying away from nudity or sexuality as many American films do.
 As the impassioned pair make love for the first time, little is left to the imagination.

 Despite the gratuitous nudity and the overt sexual tones, the duo’s relationship is not solely physical, and the audience will undoubtedly come to care for both men the way that I did.

-The two-fold story is a wise choice and the overall message that BPM (Beats Per Minute) presents is both inspiring and a good telling of the LGBT community’s struggles at notice and inclusion during the 1980s and 1990s.
+The two-fold story is a wise choice, and the overall message that BPM (Beats Per Minute) presents is inspiring and a good telling of the LGBT community’s struggles at notice and inclusion during the 1980s and 1990s.

-The main drawback to the film is its length.
-At nearly two and a half hours the story and principle points begin to become redundant which causes the overall message to lose a bit of thunder.
+The film’s main drawback is its length.
+The story and principle points become redundant at nearly two and a half hours, causing the overall message to lose some of its thunder.

 The constant bickering and debate among the ACT UP group become tedious to watch as fight and clash after fight and clash resurface repeatedly.

-Though painful to experience and not very uplifting, BPM (Beats Per Minute) is an important film to view given how far the treatments of HIV have progressed over several decades.
+Though painful to experience and not very uplifting, BPM (Beats Per Minute) (2017) is an important film to view, given how far the treatments of HIV have progressed over several decades.

 Not taking things for granted, a trip down memory lane for those alive during the epidemic is recommended.